hera-em/rock-paper-scissors/README.md

 # rock-paper-scissors
 Hi!
-This is a simple rock paper scissors game that runs in the browser console.
+This is a simple rock paper scissors game.